PHACDataHub/django-shiny/README.md

     1. If this is a `dev` environment, assuming the `prod` environment is already setup as described in step 10, you will instead add the name servers of `dev`'s DNS zone into `prod`'s DNS zone.
     2. From the web console in GCP, go to `prod`'s DNS zone and create a NS record with the NS data from `dev`'s DNS zone.
-12. Now you can visit the website at the `url` as set in `terraform.tfvars`
+12. Wait for all pods to reach minimum availability (check the Workloads in the cluster through the cloud console), then you can visit the website at the `url` as set in `terraform.tfvars`

 ## Setup - Creating an Admin Account